-Sherif Girgis: “Whatever one’s ultimate view of a rape exception to laws protecting the unborn, no remotely plausible case against such an exception could rest on assumptions about the mother (as Akin’s seems to do), rather than beliefs about the unborn child’s rights.
-Some social conservatives, including Mitt Romney, would allow an exception; others would not.
-But what all pro-lifers seek, and what Akin’s comments make harder to realize, is a world in which there is finally no zero-sum game between mothers’ needs and those of their unborn children; in which the equal dignity of every human being — including the smallest and weakest — isn’t premised on blaming or punishing women, or indeed on anything else, but shines by its own light, as a self-evident truth.”
+Sherif Girgis: "Whatever one’s ultimate view of a rape exception to laws protecting the unborn, no remotely plausible case against such an exception could rest on assumptions about the mother (as Akin’s seems to do), rather than beliefs about the unborn child's rights.
+Some social conservatives, including Mitt Romney, would allow an exception; others would … Continue reading A Distraction From the Issues About Abortion

-America: “Without regulation, tacit acceptance of abortion for any and all motivations becomes the societal norm.
+America: "Without regulation, tacit acceptance of abortion for any and all motivations becomes the societal norm.
 Preventing abortion solely for gender selection is an area on which a wide consensus could be built in the United States.
-The overemphasis on “choice” in this case undermines decades of society’s efforts to promote gender equality, including the efforts of many feminists.”
+The overemphasis on “choice” in this case undermines decades of society’s efforts to promote gender equality, including the … Continue reading Gender Bias

-Article I co-wrote with Christopher Hale, Anne Roan Thomas, and Sarah Rosemann: “Neither ideological extremism nor partisanship should stand in the way of accomplishing this worthy goal.
-The time has come to dial down the nasty rhetoric and the perpetual vitriol and work together on a goal everyone can agree on without compromising their deepest values: to create a country whose political and economic structures, whose social and cultural values, make it a place where abortion is no longer needed or desired by pregnant women.
-The conflict over the legality of abortion will inevitably persist, but feminists on both sides of the issue can and should work together on issues where there is common ground.”
+Article I co-wrote with Christopher Hale, Anne Roan Thomas, and Sarah Rosemann: "Neither ideological extremism nor partisanship should stand in the way of accomplishing this worthy goal.
+The time has come to dial down the nasty rhetoric and the perpetual vitriol and work together on a goal everyone can agree on without compromising their deepest … Continue reading Beyond Abortion—A Common Good Feminism for the Twenty-First Century

 Sarah Jane Glynn: "The last century has undeniably seen a great deal of progress for women’s rights domestically and internationally, but there is still one area where the United States lags far behind the rest of the industrialized world—paid parental leave."